brunosouza-justauto/eng/memory-bank/activeContext.md

 - Enhanced event handling for auth state changes to ignore TOKEN_REFRESHED events
 - Improved Redux state updates for significant authentication events only

+### Coach Notification System Implementation
+- ✅ Designed and implemented a comprehensive coach notification system with database triggers
+- ✅ Created real-time notifications for significant athlete activities (new assignments, workout completions, check-ins)
+- ✅ Added specialized step goal achievement notifications that integrate with the fitness tracking system
+- ✅ Implemented intelligent notification triggers that dynamically detect table structures and columns
+- ✅ Built a flexible system that adapts to personalized step goals from the `step_goals` table
+- ✅ Created a user-friendly notification UI with distinctive icons for different notification types
+- ✅ Added error handling to ensure notification scripts adapt to various database configurations
+- ✅ Integrated notifications with Redux state management for real-time updates
+- ✅ Implemented mark-as-read functionality with optimistic UI updates
+- ✅ Added navigation to relevant pages when clicking on notifications (workouts, profiles, fitness metrics)
+- ✅ Created detailed documentation for customizing and extending the notification system

 ### Meal Planning System Enhancements
 - Created comprehensive RecipeManager component for recipe management
 - Integrated recipe selection into the FoodSelector component